eckozero/CLIc/README.md

 a fairly small function.

 Now fixed the hideous a7-a(x) bug with a really ugly hack.
+_Update: code is now slightly less hideous_

+21/10/13: Updated exception handler so the program doesn't crash for invalid input

 Known bugs/issues as at 20/10/13: